 As mentioned, the MAR2R project is consistent with the commitments outlined in the Tulum and Tulum+8 Declarations, regional agreements endorsed by all four participating countries.
 The project is also designed to be consistent with the new CCAD Regional Framework Strategy on the Environment (ERAM) for 2015 to 2020 and with OSPESCA's policy for the management of regional fisheries.
 It is also consistent with the Transboundary Diagnostic Analyses (TDAs) and Strategic Action Plans (SAPs) developed by the CLME+ and Gulf of Honduras projects, and with WWF-MAR Strategic Conservation Planning for 2010 to 2015.
-The project is also consistent with the Regional Strategy for Integrated Water Resources Management (ECAGIRH) and with the Central American Plan for Integral Management of Water Resources integrated use and management of water resources to address some of the root causes in the water management crisis.
+The project is also consistent with the Regional Strategy for Integrated Water Resources Management (ECAGIRH) and with the Central American Plan for Integral Management of Water Resources (PACAGIRH), which uses the watershed approach as the logical management unit and promotes integrated use and management of water resources to address some of the root causes in the water management crisis.